 There are a range of products that are likely to come in useful in this line of work.

-- Low level work platforms, such as the Werner Aluminium Low Level Work Platform
+- Low level work platforms by Werner, Werner Aluminium Low Level Work Platform

 - Scaffold, such as the Zarges Reachmaster Folding Tower Scaffold